azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 "Particle radiation?"

 "Nothing.
-Alpha and beta detectors show nothing but noise, not even normal Earth-surface background levels.
+Alpha, beta, and neutron detectors show nothing but noise, not even normal Earth-surface background levels.
 We've tried irradiating it in a few spots and got nothing detectable transmitted or reflected."

 "And what about the EM side?"